 To increase your chance of getting their attention, regularly like, share and comment constructively in order to build a relationship.

 Of course, there is always the option of managing your PR from A to Z, meaning that you can build your own list of journalists and send out your press releases through your usual email provider.
 If you want to opt for this solution you need to have the human and time resources as it can take time to build a good list of contacts.

 Nonetheless, it’s the cheapest way to manage your own PR.

 Actually, if you invest the right amount of time researching the publications and the bloggers and journalists you’d like to target, your strategy could be very efficient as you would have a very targeted audience.

 Finding a compelling story to tell and distributing it through a press release is only the first step of the PR process.
 Once you’ve sent it out, you need to track it online and offline to see if you got covered.
-Our blog listing the best tips and tools to track coverage could help you with that.
+Tools such as Google Alerts can help.

 Writing a press release doesn't have to be difficult.
 Getting straight to the point and keeping in mind the newsworthy aspect of your release are the two things to remember if any.
 As for the distribution, many solutions exist out there.
 It simply depends on the budget on the time you are ready or able to spend.